-Though the US Environmental Protection Agency (EPA) claims that glyphosate has no risk to human health, several studies, including a 2015 research published in Lancet Oncology and a 2003 research published in Occupational Environmental Medicine found that glyphosate may have carcinogenic effects and the World Health Organization (WHO) had declared that it’s ‘probably carcinogenic’ (4, 5, 6, 7).
+Though the US Environmental Protection Agency (EPA) claims that glyphosate has no risk to human health, several studies, including a 2015 research published in Lancet Oncology and a 2003 research published in Occupational Environmental Medicine found that glyphosate may have carcinogenic effects.
+Additionally, the World Health Organization (WHO) declared that it is ‘probably carcinogenic’ (4, 5, 6, 7).
 To learn more about glyphosate, I recommend reading this article.

 Mold & Mycotoxins

 Mold and mycotoxins are some of the most prevalent toxins in your environment that weaken immunity.
-Mycotoxins are a specific type of fungi-like mold.
-They are very adaptable and can grow almost anywhere as long as the conditions are wet or moist, damp, and warm.
+Molds are a specific type of fungi-like mold.
+They are very adaptable and can grow almost anywhere as long as the conditions are moist, damp, and warm.

 They are often found in your bathroom, damp basements, kitchen, wallpaper, ceiling tiles, fiberglass insulation, and elsewhere.
-They are not always obvious and visible but hide somewhere more hidden.
+Mold is not always obvious and visible; they can be somewhere more hidden.

 Phthalates are a group of chemicals that are incredibly toxic and weaken immunity.
 They are the most commonly found cosmetics but may be found elsewhere.
 According to the US Food and Drug Administration (FDA), they are “used in hundreds of products, such as toys, vinyl flooring and wall covering, detergents, lubricating oils, food packaging, pharmaceuticals, blood bags and tubing, and personal care products, such as nail polish, hair sprays, aftershave lotions, soaps, shampoos, perfumes, and other fragrance preparations” (9).

-Research is on-going what it comes to the toxic effects on phthalates.
+Research is ongoing when it comes to the toxic effects on phthalates and how they weaken immunity.
 According to a 2009 study published in the Philosophical Transactions B, phthalates may have adverse health effects and further research is needed (10).
 According to a 2010 study published in the Environmental Health Perspectives, exposure to phthalates may increase the risk of breast cancer (11).

-Heavy metals are one of the major toxins you may get exposed to throughout your life.
+Heavy metals are one of the major toxins you may get exposed to throughout your life that weaken immunity.
 Heavy metals are metals with a density of 5 g/cm3 or more.
-In large amounts, they have adverse effects on living organisms and our environment and weaken immunity.
+In large amounts, they have adverse effects on living organisms, on our environment, and weaken immunity.
 Besides being potentially harmful, they also serve absolutely no beneficial role in the human body.

 According to a 2014 study published in the Interdisciplinary Toxicology, some heavy metals interfere with normal biological processes and have toxic effects (12).
 They bind to proteins in your body that would otherwise be activated by normally occurring minerals like zinc and magnesium.
 They can cause oxidative stress, chronic inflammation, and cellular interference.